rails/rails/guides/source/active_support_core_extensions.md

 "highrise_production.companies".classify # => "Company"
 ```

 Note that `classify` returns a class name as a string.
-You can get the actual class object invoking `constantize` on it, explained next.
+You can get the actual class object by invoking `constantize` on it, explained next.

 NOTE: Defined in `active_support/core_ext/string/inflections.rb`.